So you want to get your CDL?

 Class B

 A Class B CDL is a single vehicle, with a gross vehicle weight rating (GVWR) of 26,001 lbs or greater, or a combination of the vehicle pulling a trailer with a gross vehicle weight rating (GVWR) of 10,000 lbs or LESS.
 These are examples of Class B vehicles.
-If you test in this vehicle and decide you need a Class A, you will have to repeat all of the elements of the skills test, just as if you had never taken your test before.
+If you test in this vehicle and decide you need a Class A, you will have to complete ELDT and retest in a Class A vehicle.
+(It's like starting from scratch to upgrade).
+If you have a Class B with no restrictions, you can test in a Class A automatic and not lose your manual on your CDL.

 Class C